astronomer/airflow-guides/guides/kubepod-operator.md

     extract_data() >> transform >> load_data()
 ```

-## Example: Spinning up a Pod in EKS from Airflow
+## Example: Using KPO to Run a Pod in a Separate Cluster

 If some of your tasks require specific resources like a GPU you may want to run them in a different cluster than your Airflow Instance.
-In setups where both clusters are used by the same AWS or GCP account this can be managed with roles and permissions.
+In setups where both clusters are used by the same AWS or GCP account, this can be managed with roles and permissions.
 There is also the possibility to use a CI account and enable [cross-account access to AWS EKS cluster resources](https://aws.amazon.com/blogs/containers/enabling-cross-account-access-to-amazon-eks-cluster-resources/).

-However you may want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
-Or you are currently running Airflow on a local setup not using Kubernetes but still want to run some tasks in a Kubernetes Pod on a remote cluster, these are possible use cases for this example.
+However, you may want to use a specific AWS or GCP account that you keep separate from your Airflow environment.
+Or you are currently running Airflow on a local setup not using Kubernetes, but still want to run some tasks in a Kubernetes pod on a remote cluster.

-The example below shows the steps to take to set up an EKS cluster on AWS and run a Pod on it from an Airflow instance if cross-account access is not feasible.
-After setup of the EKS cluster the `KubeConfig` as well as the `AWS Profile` have to be provided to Airflow to make the connection to the remote cluster.
+The example below shows the steps to take to set up an EKS cluster on AWS and run a pod on it from an Airflow instance where cross-account access is not feasible.
+After setup of the EKS cluster, the `KubeConfig` as well as the `AWS Profile` have to be provided to Airflow to make the connection to the remote cluster.
+Note that the same general steps are applicable to other Kubernetes services (e.g. GKE).

 > **Note**: If you are using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) consider using [GKEStartPodOperator](https://registry.astronomer.io/providers/google/modules/gkestartPodoperator).